-Clean drinking water is one of the most important factors for health, well-being and sustainability.
-Although Norway has good water resources, the water can be affected by old pipes, chlorine treatment, microplastics, heavy metals, bacteria and modern environmental pollutants.
-A modern water purification system can help improve both safety, taste and long-term water quality in the home.
-This article is an extended professional guide based on experience from Uno Vita AS as a Norwegian distributor of advanced water purification systems, combined with technological knowledge, practical advice and documented filtration technologies.
+Clean drinking water is one of the most important factors for health, well-being, and sustainability.
+Although Norway has good water resources, the water can be affected by old pipes, chlorination, microplastics, heavy metals, bacteria, and modern environmental pollutants.
+A modern water purification system can help improve safety, taste, and long-term water quality in the home.
+This article is an extended professional guide based on the experience of Uno Vita AS as a Norwegian distributor of advanced water purification systems, combined with technological knowledge, practical advice, and documented filtration technologies.

 How do modern water purifiers work?

 Modern water purifiers often use several filtration technologies at the same time to achieve optimal purification.
-Mechanical filtration removes particles such as sand, rust and sediment.
-Activated carbon filters chlorine, odours, organic compounds and many environmental toxins through adsorption.
-Reverse osmosis pushes water through a semi-permeable membrane that can reduce dissolved salts, heavy metals, microplastics and many chemical compounds.
-UV disinfection uses ultraviolet light to inactivate bacteria, viruses and microorganisms without the use of chemicals.
+Mechanical filtration removes particles such as sand, rust, and sediment.
+Activated carbon filters chlorine, odors, organic compounds, and many environmental contaminants through adsorption.
+Reverse osmosis forces water through a semipermeable membrane that can reduce dissolved salts, heavy metals, microplastics, and many chemical compounds.
+UV disinfection uses ultraviolet light to inactivate bacteria, viruses, and microorganisms without the use of chemicals.
 Combination systems therefore often provide the most complete protection.

 5 reasons to invest in a water filter at home